 Biography: David Stevens, Ph.D. is a practicing clinical psychologist and psychoanalyst who works with adolescents and adults.
 He earned his PhD in Clinical Psychology from the University of Colorado and received his psychoanalytic training at the Denver Institute for Psychoanalysis where he has been a faculty member for more than twenty-five years, teaching courses on psychoanalytic theory and technique as well as being a Training and Supervising Analyst for the past fifteen years.
 In addition, he is an Associate Clinical Professor in the Department of Psychiatry at the University of Colorado Health Sciences Center where he teaches psychiatric residents the principles of psychodynamic thought.
 He is the co-author with Jim Grigsby of the Neurodynamics of Personality published in 2000.
 He has a longstanding interest in participating in the mutually enriching conversations that can occur at the intersection of psychoanalytic thought and the humanities.

 Format: This lecture will take place virtually using Zoom.
-Remote access information will be emailed to registrants in reminder emails before the event.
-Please keep your microphone muted during the lecture portion of the evening.
+The Zoom link will be emailed to registrants 24 hours before the event.
+We ask that you please keep your microphone muted during the lecture portion of the evening.

-Confidentiality: During classes and lectures we will follow rules of confidentiality for clinical case material including disguising identifying information.
-Please do not discuss any case material outside of these classes or lectures.
+Confidentiality: During lectures, we will follow rules of confidentiality for clinical case material including disguising identifying information.
+Please do not discuss any case material outside of this lecture.
 No recording of case material is allowed.

 CME Certificates: In order to receive a CME certificate, the attendee must: pre-register, pay in full, attend the entire session and complete an evaluation within 14 days after the program.
 CME certificates will be sent by email within a month following the event after attendees are cross referenced by registration, payment, sign-in, and completion of the evaluation.